 The newly-retired Managing Director of Investment Corporation of Bangladesh, Mr. Kazi Sanaul Hoq, took up the position of Non-Executive Director of BAT Bangladesh.
 The government continues to hold 9.61% investment in BAT Bangladesh.
 There is no policy in place to prohibit contributions from the tobacco industry.
 However, election candidates are required to disclose contributions received to bear election expense at the time of submitting nomination papers according to section 44A of the Representation of the People Order, 1972.

 The government has made some progress towards preventive measures.
 The National Tobacco Control Cell (NTCC) drafted two codes of conduct based on WHO Framework Convention on Tobacco Control (FCTC) Article 5.3, one for NTCC and another for all government officials.
 A meeting was conducted to review the drafts in January 2019, however the codes are yet to be finalized.

-While the government requires the tobacco industry to submit monthly revenue statements and monthly statements of health surcharge deposits, the companies are not required to submit information on their market share, marketing expenditures, revenues, philanthropy and political contributions.
+Under the NBR, the government requires the tobacco industry to submit monthly revenue statements and statements of health surcharge deposits.
+However, tobacco companies are not required to submit information on their market share, marketing expenditures, revenues, philanthropy or political contributions.

-- The government must remove all incentives provided to the tobacco industry including the exemption of export duty and VAT and implement the ban on the use of subsidized fertilizer for tobacco growing.
+- The government must remove all incentives provided to the tobacco industry including the exemption of export duty and VAT in the national budget.

 - The government must not allow new foreign tobacco companies to invest in Bangladesh.

-- The government must expedite the adoption of a code of conduct for all officials in dealing with the tobacco industry.
+- The government must expedite the adoption of a code of conduct for all officials in interacting with the tobacco industry by 2021.